shihaocao/until-rockridge/content/index.md

 - painter
 - dreamer, yearning for something

-Someone with expreience with *Audio*:
+Someone with experience with *Audio*:
 - knows how to setup-for and execute re-recorded audio
 - record in loud environments like the BART